juggernaut/juggernaut.github.io/_posts/2017-11-02-rust-builder-pattern.markdown

 Alan Kay) you want to make simple things simple but complex things possible.
 For example, to make an [outbound call](https://www.twilio.com/docs/api/voice/making-calls) with Twilio, there are three required parameters but a whole lot of optional parameters that aren't used very often.

-Rust does not have default function arguments, so for populating a `struct` with a large number of optional fields, the builder pattern is preferred.
-One such example is making an outbound call via Twilio.

 ## Need for the builder pattern

 All outbound call parameters can be representing as a struct that looks like this (I've omitted most of the optional parameters for brevity):